Louisiana Creole people: Indentured servants and Pelican girls

-In addition, French authorities deported some female criminals to the colony.
+French authorities also deported some female criminals to the colony.
 For example, in 1721, the ship La Baleine brought close to 90 women of childbearing age from the prison of La Salpêtrière in Paris to Louisiana.
-Most of the women quickly found husbands among the male residents of the colony.
-These women, many of whom were most likely prostitutes or felons, were known as The Baleine Brides.
-Such events inspired Manon Lescaut (1731), a novel written by the Abbé Prévost, which was later adapted as an opera in the 19th century.
+Most found husbands among the male residents.
+These women, known as The Baleine Brides many of whom were likely felons or prostitutes, were suspected of having sexually transmitted diseases.
+Such events inspired Manon Lescaut (1731), a novel written by the Abbé Prévost, which was later adapted as an opera.

-Historian Joan Martin maintains that there is little documentation that casket girls (considered among the ancestors of French Creoles) were transported to Louisiana.
-(The Ursuline order of nuns, who were said to chaperone the girls until they married, have denied the casket girl myth as well.)
-Martin suggests this account was mythical.
-The system of plaçage that continued into the 19th century resulted in many young white men having women of color as partners and mothers of their children, often before or even after their marriages to white women.
+Historian Joan Martin claimed that little documentation describes casket girls (considered among the ancestors of French Creoles) who were transported to Louisiana.
+(The Ursuline order of nuns, who were said to chaperone the girls until they married, denied the casket girl myth.)
+The system of plaçage that continued into the 19th century resulted in many young white men having women of color as partners and mothers to their children, often before or even after their marriages to white women.
 French Louisiana also included communities of Swiss and German settlers; however, royal authorities did not refer to "Louisianans" but described the colonial population as "French" citizens.

 French Indians in Louisiana

-New France wished to make Native Americans subjects of the king and good Christians, but the distance from Metropolitan France and the sparseness of French settlement prevented this.
+New France wished to make Native Americans subjects of the king and good Christians, but the distance from Metropolitan France and the sparseness of French settlement intervened.
 In official rhetoric, the Native Americans were regarded as subjects of the Viceroyalty of New France, but in reality, they were largely autonomous due to their numerical superiority.
-The local authorities of New France (governors, officers) did not have the human resources to establish French law and customs, and instead often compromised with the Indians.
+The colonial authorities (governors, officers) did not have the human resources to establish French law and customs, and instead often compromised with the locals.

-Indian tribes offered essential support for the French: they ensured the survival of New France's colonists, participated with them in the fur trade, and acted as guides in expeditions.
-The French alliance with Indians also provided mutual protection from hostile non-allied tribes and incursions on French & Indian land from enemy European powers.
-The French & Indian alliance proved invaluable during the later French and Indian War against the New England colonies in 1753.
+Indian tribes offered essential support for the French: they ensured the survival of New France's colonists, participated with them in the fur trade, and acted as expedition guides.

+The French/Indian alliance provided mutual protection from hostile non-allied tribes and incursions on French and Indian land from enemy European powers.
+The alliance proved invaluable during the later French and Indian War against the New England colonies in 1753.

-The French & Indians influenced each other in many fields: the French settlers learned the languages of the natives, such as Mobilian Jargon, a Choctaw-based Creole language that served as a trade language in use among the French and various Indian tribes in the region.
+The French and Indians influenced each other in many areas.
+The French settlers learned the languages of the natives, such as Mobilian Jargon, which was a Muscogee-based pidgin or trade language closely connected to western Muscogean languages like Choctaw and Chickasaw.
+This language served as a lingua franca among the French and Indian tribes in the region.
 The Indians bought European goods (fabric, alcohol, firearms, etc.), learned French, and sometimes adopted their religion.